Dubai: Bangladeshi cleaner’s death in hit-and-run sparks community support, legal concerns

+Sheikh Sultan Sooud Al Qassemi: The company will play a vital role in nation-building endeavour to position the UAE as a financial powerhouse

-On January 28th of this year, Saiful Islam, a Bangladeshi cleaner working in Dubai, reached out to his colleague Joy via a voice note on WhatsApp.
+On January 28, Saiful Islam, a Bangladeshi cleaner working in Dubai, reached out to his colleague Joy via a voice note on WhatsApp.
 In the message, Saiful asked Joy, who was visiting their mutual hometown of Chittagong, to bring back his favourite fish fry.
-Regrettably, Joy couldn't relay the message to Saiful's wife, Jasmine.
+Regrettably, Joy couldn't relay the message to Saiful's wife.

 Two days later, tragedy struck.
 Saiful, aged 41, lost his life in an early morning 'hit-and-run' incident while cycling to work at a supermarket in 8 Boulevard Walk in Downtown Dubai.
 He leaves behind his wife Jasmine and their two young children: a three-year-old girl and a seven-month-old boy.